Install FreeRADIUS

 -

-To select a JSON-FILE as the default log driver: Type Y, and press ENTER.
+To select a JSON-FILE as the default log driver: Type Y and then press [ENTER].
 Configure the JSON file as below:

 -

 To set JSON-FILE as the log driver and create the FreeRADIUS container, the container values need to be set.
-If you type N (and press ENTER), the script, by default, creates a container with max-size=50m and maxfile=5 values.
-If you want to change these values, type Y, and press ENTER.
+If you type N (and press [ENTER]), the script, by default, creates a container with max-size=50m and maxfile=5 values.
+If you want to change these values, type Y, and then press [ENTER].

 Setting log driver to 'JSON-FILE' with default values: max-size=50m and maxfile=5.
 Do you want to change these values?
 Y/N Y